cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

 ## Indexed complete binary tree

 It turns out we can't do better.
 Just kidding, we can.
-We'll count higher-numbered elements in $O(\log n)$ time by extending a [complete binary tree](https://www.geeksforgeeks.org/complete-binary-tree/).
+We'll count higher-numbered chords in $O(\log n)$ time by extending a [complete binary tree](https://www.geeksforgeeks.org/complete-binary-tree/).
+For those interested, this is similar to the Rank function for [order statistic trees](https://en.wikipedia.org/wiki/Order_statistic_tree).

 Our tree $T$ will have one **leaf** node for each of the $n$ chords.
 All leaf nodes reside at the same depth level, $d=\lceil \log n \rceil$, where the root has depth 0.
 (Logs in this post use base 2.)